One Degree. Endless Possibilities.

 Students and applicants with disabilities who seek accommodations must make a request by contacting the Section 504/Disability Access and Accommodation Coordinator, 205-726-4078 or firstname.lastname@example.org.

-The Bachelor of Science degree in Nutrition and Dietetics requires a 3.0 GPA to enter a Dietetic Internship or Supervised Practice Program.
-Upon completion of a Dietetic Internship or Supervised Practice Program, students are eligible to sit for the Commission on Dietetic Registration credentialing exam to become a Registered Dietitian/Nutritionist.
+Upon successful completion of the Bachelor of Science and DPD program requirements in nutrition and dietetics at Samford University, graduating students are eligible to apply for acceptance into a dietetic internship or supervised practice program.
+Upon completion of a dietetic internship or supervised practice program, students are then eligible to sit for the Commission on Dietetic Registration credentialing exam to become a Registered Dietitian/Nutritionist.

 Life in the Program